Nur-Alam39/BD-ICT-Portal/README.md

 # BD ICT Portal

-This is a web based project for providing al kind of tools and resources for learning programming.
+This is a web based project for providing all kind of tools and resources for learning programming.

 ## Features